patrickswijgman/lsp-extra.nvim/README.md

   -- Set options for the hover window.
   --
+  -- See `:h vim.lsp.buf.hover.Opts` for all options.
+  --
   -- REQUIRES that it is added in the `keymaps` option for it to work. hover = {
     -- For example if you have cmp or blink.cmp configured to have window borders,